Sangihe whistler

 The Sangihe whistler or Sangihe shrikethrush (Coracornis sanghirensis) is a species of bird in the family Pachycephalidae.
 It is endemic to Sangihe Island in Indonesia.
 Its natural habitat is subtropical or tropical moist montane forests.
+Specifically, it lives in ridgetop forests with large trees and full canopy cover.

 It is threatened by habitat loss.

 Originally, the Sangihe shrikethrush was described in the genus Pinarolestes.
 It was re-classified from the genus Colluricincla to Coracornis in 2013.
 Alternate names include the Sahengbalira shrike-thrush and Sangir whistler.